-Today, these experiences are interchangeable, and each play a significant part in a consumer's journey to purchase.
-To a consumer, whether their experience takes of people who conduct a local search on their mobile device will visit a physical place within 24 hours.
+Today, these experiences are interchangeable, and each play

+Technology platforms and online publishers are responding to this new expectation.
+The merging of organic, paid, and maps results on Google highlights this.
+The integration of of people who conduct a local search on their mobile device will visit a physical place within 24 hours.
 Of those searches, 28% will result in a purchase.2 technical and usability requirements with meaningful content to drive organic search is also an important factor.
-Finally, the rise of voice search, with its reliance on signals based on location, reputation, and data syndication clearly show us that marketers need to optimise every brand touchpoint, from enterprise to local.
+Finally, the rise of voice search, with its reliance on signals based on location, reputation, and data syndication clearly show us that marketers need to optimize every brand touchpoint, from enterprise to local.